 Also from Year 9 onwards, an independent careers advisor is available for one-to-one consultations with students with an EHCP and she produces a report for their annual reviews.
-It is intended that all students in Year 10 will be beginning work experience placements again and those with SEND will be supported in finding appropriate placements.
+All students in Year 10 will have the opportunity to do a work experience placement and those with SEND will be supported in finding appropriate placements.
 Some students with EHCPs are assisted during their work experience placement by a member of the Learning Support Team.